-- (a) if he is an advocate and solicitor of not less than 10 years' standing, he shall vote for the election of the members of the Council under paragraph 15(1)(a); - (b) if he is an advocate and solicitor of under 10 years' but not less than 5 years' standing, he shall vote for the election of the members of the Council under paragraph 15(1)(b); and

-(c) if he is an advocate and solicitor or of under 5 years' standing, he shall vote for election of the members of the Council under paragraph 15(1)(c).

-- (2) Every advocate and solicitor who is required to vote for the election of the members of the Council in accordance with sub-paragraph (1) and who fails to do so shall not be entitled to apply for a practising certificate unless he - (a) satisfies the Chief Registrar that he was not in Brunei Darussalam at the time of the election or had a good and sufficient reason for not so voting; or - (b) pays a penalty of \$500 which shall be credited to the Compensation Fund established by paragraph 40.
+- 16. (1) Every advocate and solicitor who has in force a practising certificate on the date of nomination as provided in paragraph 17 shall vote for the election of the members of the Council as follows - (a) if he is an advocate and solicitor of not less than 10 years standing, he shall vote for the election of the members of the Council under paragraph 15(1)(a); - (b) if he is an advocate and solicitor of under 10 years but not less than 5 years standing, he shall vote for the election of the members of the Council under paragraph 15(1)(b); and - (c) if he is an advocate and solicitor or of under 5 years standing, he shall vote for election of the members of the Council under paragraph 15(1)(c). - (2) Every advocate and solicitor who is required to vote for the election of the members of the Council in accordance with sub-paragraph (1) and who fails to do so shall not be entitled to apply for a practising certificate unless he - (a) satisfies the Chief Registrar that he was not in Brunei Darussalam at the time of the election or had a good and sufficient reason for not so voting; or - (b) pays a penalty of \$500 which shall be credited to the Compensation Fund established by paragraph 40.

-Elections.
+Elections

-- 17. (1) The Council shall, in the month of September in every second year fix and publish before the end of that month - (a) the date of nomination which shall be in the second week of the month of October in that year; - (b) the date of election which shall be in the last week of the month of October in that year; - (c) the place where the ballot shall take place; and - (d) the names of 3 scrutineers. - (2) The election of the members of the Council shall take place within 21 days after the annual general meeting and shall, subject to paragraph 19, be conducted in such manner as may be prescribed by rules made under paragraph 25 with the approval of the Chief Justice on the date and at the place fixed by the Council in accordance with sub-paragraph (1).
+- 17. (1) The Council shall, in the month of September in every second year fix and publish before the end of that month - (a) the date of nomination which shall be in the second week of the month of October in that year; - (b) the date of election which shall be in the last week of the month of October in that year; - (c) the place where the ballot shall take place; and

-- (3) If for any reason it is necessary to elect all the elected members of the Council otherwise than pursuant to sub-paragraph (1), the Council shall fix and publish - (a) the date of nomination, which shall be not less than 7 days nor more than 15 days from the date of the notice notifying members of the election;

-- (b) the date of the election, which shall be not less than 10 days nor more than 15 days from the date of nomination; - (c) the place where the ballot shall take place; and - (d) the names of 3 scrutineers. - (4) The election under sub-paragraph (3) shall, subject to paragraph 19, be conducted in such manner as may be prescribed by rules made under paragraph 25 with the approval of the Chief Justice on the date and at the place fixed by the Council in accordance with that sub-paragraph. - (5) Any accidental failure on the part of the Council to comply with this paragraph or any rules made with respect to elections to the Council shall not invalidate any election.
+- (d) the names of three scrutineers. - (2) The election of the members of the Council shall take place within 21 days after the annual general meeting and shall, subject to paragraph 19, be conducted in such manner as may be prescribed by rules made under paragraph 25 with the approval of the Chief Justice on the date and at the place fixed by the Council in accordance with sub-paragraph (1). - (3) If for any reason it is necessary to elect all the elected members of the Council otherwise than pursuant to sub-paragraph (1), the Council shall fix and publish- - (a) the date of nomination, which shall be not less than 7 days nor more than 15 days from the date of the notice notifying members of the election; - (b) the date of the election, which shall be not less than 10 days nor more than 15 days from the date of nomination; - (c) the place where the ballot shall take place; and - (d) the names of three scrutineers. - (4) The election under sub-paragraph (3) shall, subject to paragraph 19, be conducted in such manner as may be prescribed by rules made under paragraph 25 with the approval of the Chief Justice on the date and at the place fixed by the Council in accordance with that sub-paragraph. - (5) Any accidental failure on the part of the Council to comply with this paragraph or any rules made with respect to elections to the Council shall not invalidate any election.

-Nominations.
+Nominations